 - You should not feel more pain after getting a trigger point shot.

 - Your doctor may refer you to an occupational or physical therapist.
 The therapist will show you how to do exercises that can reduce strain.
 He or she may also suggest that you use an assistive device to help limit stress in the problem area and make it easier to perform a task.
 Assistive devices can include a:

 The therapist will show you how to use the device correctly.

-- You should rest the area for a day or two after the shot.
-Avoid activities that may cause strain such as:
+- You should rest the area for a day or 2 after the shot.
+Avoid activities that may cause strain, such as: